 If you eventually want to take out a loan to purchase a home or a car, it’s important to build your credit history.

 If you have no previous credit history you can use an app called Self to build your credit.
-This app takes a loan out for you, but holds onto it so no credit score is needed.
-You pay off the amount over a year to two years, and at the end of that time period, you have a great start to your credit score and the money you've been paying Self in savings.
+This app takes a loan out for you, but holds onto it so no is needed.
+You pay off the amount over a year to two years, and at the end of that time period, you have a great start to your and the you’ve been paying Self in savings.

 Of course, you may want to get a credit card or small loan to build credit.
 A credit card can be a great way to build your credit if used responsibly.
 Many banks offer great entry-level credit cards to help individuals build credit.
 Wells Fargo even offers a credit card that has special benefits for students.